arc12/ESP12-Low-Power-Board-Eagle/README.md

 __JP1-3__ (Cfg0/1/2) - May be used to select runtime configurations, for example to put the software into a testing or calibration loop.
 Omit these if the GPIOs will be used at the Breakout header.
 GPIO14 can either be programmed as Cfg2 or used for peripheral power control (p-Vcc, see below): pin pair “A” is for Cfg2 and “B” is for enabling the p-Vcc control.
 __JP4,5__ (Signal) - If shorted, LEDs 1 and 2 are connected to GPIO2 or GPIO0, respectively.
 This is intended for testing.
 May be omitted, along with the LEDs and resistors.
 GPIO2 shows activity during flashing and boot.
 __JP6__ (USB Power) - If shorted, allows for the USB-Serial breakout to power the device.
 NB: must be 3.3V regulated.
 In this case, the battery should be disconnected (although this is probably not critical).
 Normally open (or no header).
 __JP7__ (LDO Enable) - allows the LDO enable to be controlled off-board.
-Replace with a wire for "always on".
+Cut the PCB track jumper on the underside to use this.
 __JP8__ (Diode Bypass) - allows the reverse supply protection schottky diode to be bypassed.
 Normally leave unpopulated.
 __JP9__ (Permanent Peripheral VCC) - See below.